dreampiggy/ImageIOAPNGTest/README.md

 # How to run

-No any dependency expect Image/IO framework itself, just download and open `ImageIOAPNGTest.xcworkspace`, choose iOS or macOS target to build.
+No dependency except Image/IO framework itself, just download and open `ImageIOAPNGTest.xcworkspace`, choose iOS or macOS target to build.